 Letter from the President 3

 Annual Security Report 4

 Campus Police 4

-Crime Reporting Procedures 4
+Crime Reporting Procedures 5

 Timely Warning 5

+Sex Offender Registration 5

 Access to Campus Facilities 5

-Criminal Activity at Off Campus Student Organization Events 5
+Criminal Activity at Off Campus Student Organization Events 6

 Crime Prevention and Security Awareness Programs 6

 Title IX 7

 Campus Emergency Response and Evacuation Policy/ALICE Training 20

-Emergency Notification 21
+Emergency Notification 22

-Missing Student Policy 22
+Missing Student Policy 23

-Alcohol and Other Drug Policy 23
+Alcohol and Other Drug Policy 24

-Campus and Workplace Violence 38
+Campus and Workplace Violence 35

-Crime Statistics 40
+Crime Statistics 42

-Fire Safety Report 40
+Fire and Safety Report 47

-Campus Safety and Security Survey - 2014-2016 42

-Campus Safety and Security Survey - Fire Summary - 2014-2016 60

-Woodford County Crime Data - 2013-2015 60
+Woodford County Crime Data- 2016-2017 48

-Office of the President 300 East College Avenue Eureka, Illinois 61530-1500 309.467.6322 Office 309.467.6325 Fax
+Eureka, Illinois 61530-1500 309.467.6322 Office 309.467.6325 Fax

-September 26, 2018
+September 30, 2019

 Eureka College is situated on 80 beautiful tree-lined acres in the city of Eureka- a peaceful residential community of approximately 5,000 residents - in central Illinois.
-Our exclusive size of just under 600 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
-As a matter of fact, the College was recognized as one of the 2018 safest colleges in the state by Niche.com based on student reviews and key statistics from the Department of Education.
+Our exclusive size of just under 700 students and small-town/rural location help make Eureka College one of the safest campuses in the nation.
+As a matter of fact, the College was recognized as one of the 2016 safest colleges in the state by BackgroundChecks.org.

 Safety is a top priority and we ensure that our policies, actions and organizational structure reflect that.
 For example, the Title IX Coordinator is one of my direct reports and we have frequent and standing meetings.
 In addition, we have an Inclusive Excellence Team comprised of internal and external experts in aspects of diversity and inclusion.
-In addition, Eureka College has a full-time sworn officer on staff, security camera's stationed strategically on campus, as well as a warning siren if needed.
-In addition, the city streets are patrolled by the City of Eureka Police Department to provide additional safety and security.
+In addition, Eureka College provides a full-time campus police officer throughout the week and will coordinate services for weeknights and weekends.
+Eureka College also partners with Eureka City Police Department and Woodford County Police, when additional assistance is needed.

 Founded by abolitionists affiliated with the Christian Church (Disciples of Christ) in 1855, Eureka College exists to cultivate excellence in learning, service, and leadership and our inclusive, close-knit community, allows us to create a unique and fulfilling liberal arts educational experience.
-With a student-faculty ratio of only 13:1 and over 40 student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.
+With a student-faculty ratio of only 12:1 and over 40 student clubs and organizations, we are able to provide a level of personalized attention to growth and transformation that results in an impressive list of student outcomes and achievements.